Tarun-Bavra/Swing/README.md

 # Swing
-This is just basic discussion of Swing.
+This was just basic discussion of Swing